LiDAR startup Luminar hires former Fitbit and Apple execs

 LiDAR company Luminar and its whiz founder Austin Russell burst onto the autonomous vehicle startup scene last April after operating for years in secrecy.
 Now, Luminar has nabbed two high-profile hires that signal its grander ambitions in the race to develop and deploy autonomous vehicles.

 Luminar announced Thursday it has hired Fitbit executive Bill Zerella as its chief financial officer and Tami Rosen as chief people officer.
 Both have years of experience in their respective arenas.
-Zerella was CFO of FitBit for four years.
-He has held the CFO position in various other companies, including wireless communications company Vocera, Force10 Networks, and telecom equipment firm Infinera.
+Zerella was CFO of Fitbit for four years.
+He has held the CFO position in various other companies, including wireless communications company Vocera and Force10 Networks, and telecom equipment firm Infinera.

-His specialty is helping burgeoning startups scale up in revenue as well as operationally to hit high-volumes hardware and software products.
-He has also helped companies navigate the path to an IPO.
+His specialty is helping burgeoning startups scale up in revenue as well as operationally to hit high-volume hardware and software products.
+He also has helped companies navigate the path to an IPO.
 During his stint at Fitbit, Zerella led the largest consumer electronics IPO in history.

-Rosen also has a long and fruitful HR career, including 16 years at Goldman Sachs and a role senior director of human resources at Apple .
+Rosen also has a long and fruitful HR career, including 16 years at Goldman Sachs and a role as senior director of human resources at Apple .
 She was most recently vice president of people at Quora.

 Rosen will need to rely on her deep experience.
 The explosion of companies working on autonomous vehicle technology has firms competing for a limited pool of talent.
 HR will be a keystone to Luminar’s plans to scale, and to the broader transformation of the future of transportation, Rosen told TechCrunch.